eigenfoo/old-eigenfoo.github.io/_drafts/2019-12-13-mass-matrix-benchmarks.md

       > TensorFlow.

 [^2]: It's good to point out that mass matrix adaptation is to make sampling
       more efficient, not more valid.
-Theoretically, any mass matrix would work: but a good one (i.e. a good estimate of the covariance matrix of the model parameters) could sample orders of magnitudes more efficiently.
+Theoretically, any mass matrix would work, but a good one (i.e. a good estimate of the covariance matrix of the model parameters) could sample orders of magnitudes more efficiently.

-[^3]: uh, _*sweats and looks around nervously for differential geometers*_
+[^3]: …uh, _*sweats and looks around nervously for differential geometers*_
-      more formally called the _metric_
+      more formally called the _metric_…

-[^4]: There are some violin plots lying around in the notebook, a relic of a
+[^4]: There are some violin plots lying around in the notebook, a relic from a
       time when I thought that I would have the patience run each model and adaptation method multiple times.